-The leadership of the North Carolina Christian School Association is aware that accreditation never has and never will assure quality in any school.
+The leadership of the North Carolina Christian School Association is aware that accreditation never has and never will assure the educational quality of any school.
 It will, however, cause a Christian school to self-evaluate its educational process and to receive counsel from experienced Christian educators.
 The accreditation process will also help a Christian school identify its programs’ weaknesses and offer suggestions on how these areas can be strengthened.
-In this way, accreditation should assist a Christian school in improving the quality of its educational program.
+In this way, accreditation should assist a Christian school in enhancing its educational program.
 The North Carolina Christian School Association is committed to helping Christian schools produce a quality product; therefore, the NCCSA encourages its schools to go through the Voluntary Accreditation Program, whether they become officially accredited or not.
 This program is not a governmental accreditation program and is only available to NCCSA member schools.